movuino/OpenHealthBandFirmware/README.md

 #### Services and Characteristics for BLE

-The services and characteristics used for the BLE are :
+The following services and characteristics use **Notification** properties :

 ##### Error Service & characteristic
 The Error Characteristic allows to send boolean errors from IMU, PPG.
 Thus, when error is 0 data is detected else 1.